Musk cuts off the internet to Putin's army - which doesn't find it funny at all

 Russian military channels report communication problems and failures in drone and artillery coordination.

-There has been no official confirmation of the military consequences described so far.
+There has been no official confirmation of the military effects described so far.

 The Starlink satellite internet plays a central role in the war in Ukraine.
 According to the Ukrainian government and reports from Russian military bloggers, Russian units in Ukraine have recently lost partial access to the system.